top of page

 Comics Career Talk

 I have always wanted to be a cartoonist and went to an art school to learn how to draw.
 But newsflash: most colleges don't teach you how to become a professional artist.
-Self-doubt and financial stress pushed me to the brink of giving up on my dream countless times until I got my first book deal in my 30s.
-When I talk with my artist friends about our careers, it's apparent that there's no one way to 'make it' as an artist, and the definition of success is also subjective.
-But there are certain similarities in all of us that enabled us to keep pursuing our dreams.
-In this talk, I will share with you my personal journey from a comics-obsessed girl in South Korea to a best-selling graphic novelist in America.
+In this talk, I will share with you my journey from a comics-obsessed girl in South Korea to a best-selling graphic novelist in America.

 Tasty Colors